Synchronization and exceptional points in nonreciprocal active polar mixtures: Results and discussion

 The behavior for small $\vert \delta \vert \lesssim 5$ (purple-shaded areas in Fig.~\ref{fig:polarisation_chirality_rAlign-10_paper}) is qualitatively the same we already discussed for $\delta=-2.5$.
-Here, nonreciprocal interspecies interactions are relatively weak compared to intraspecies alignment.
-The combined polarization remains around $P \approx 0.5$ and the spontaneous chirality remains lower than $\langle \vert \Omega^{\rm no\ align.}_{\rm s}(t) \vert \rangle$.
-Interestingly, the spontaneous chirality is nearly the same for both species, while the polarization differs.
-For $\delta>(<)0$, $B(A)$-particles remain synchronized [$P_{B(A)} \approx 1$ in Fig.~\ref{fig:polarisation_chirality_rAlign-10_paper}(a)].
-Yet, by trapping particles of the other species inside their cluster as seen in Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(e), they inhibit full synchronization of the latter ($P_{A(B)} < 1$).
+Here, nonreciprocal interspecies interactions are relatively weak compared to intraspecies alignment, resulting in the formation of two large, rotating clusters composed of a single species each.
+The combined polarization remains around $\langle P \rangle \approx 0.5$ and the spontaneous chirality remains lower than $\langle \vert \Omega^{\rm no\ align.}_{\rm s} \vert \rangle$.
+While the spontaneous chirality is nearly the same for both species, the polarization differs.
+For $\delta>(<)0$, $B(A)$-particles remain synchronized [$\langle P_{B(A)} \rangle > 0.85$ in Fig.~\ref{fig:polarisation_chirality_rAlign-10_paper}(a)].
+Yet, by trapping particles of the other species inside their cluster as seen in Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(e), they inhibit full synchronization of the latter ($\langle P_{A(B)} \rangle < 0.85$).

-When nonreciprocity becomes stronger ($\vert \delta \vert \gtrsim 5$, orange-shaded area in Fig.~\ref{fig:polarisation_chirality_rAlign-10_paper}), the overall polarization $P$ gradually decreases and the spontaneous chirality increases.
+When nonreciprocity becomes stronger ($\vert \delta \vert \gtrsim 5$, orange-shaded area in Fig.~\ref{fig:polarisation_chirality_rAlign-10_paper}), the overall polarization $\langle P \rangle$ gradually decreases and the spontaneous chirality increases.
 In this regime, nonreciprocity-induced spontaneous chirality dominates over alignment-induced coherent motion.
 Partially synchronized, chimera-like states emerge as exemplarily discussed above for $\delta = 9$ [Figs.~\ref{fig:synchronization_over_time_paper}(c),\ref{fig:distribution_spontaneous_chirality_paper}(b)].
+Large variations in $P_{a}(t)$ result in large values of susceptibilities in this regime [see Supplementary Note 2].